andrew/ultimate-awesome/README.md

 - [awesome-uikit](https://github.com/jaywcjlove/awesome-uikit) - Collect JS Frameworks, Web components library and Admin Template.
 - [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
 Watch this repository for the latest updates! 🔥.
 - [awesome-devsecops](https://github.com/JakobTheDev/awesome-devsecops) - Curating the best DevSecOps resources and tooling.
+- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
 - [Awesome-explainable-AI](https://github.com/wangyongjie-ntu/Awesome-explainable-AI) - A  collection of research materials on explainable AI/ML.
 - [awesome-RemoteWork](https://github.com/hugo53/awesome-RemoteWork) - Resources for remote workers: approaches, hiring page, remote life and more.
+- [awesome-sdn](https://github.com/sdnds-tw/awesome-sdn) - A awesome list about Software Defined Network (SDN).
 - [awesome-decentralized-finance](https://github.com/ong/awesome-decentralized-finance) - A curated list of awesome decentralized finance projects.
 - [awesome-tiny-object-detection](https://github.com/kuanhungchen/awesome-tiny-object-detection) - 🕶 A curated list of Tiny Object Detection papers and related resources.
 - [awesome-AI-books](https://github.com/zslucky/awesome-AI-books) - Some awesome AI related books and pdfs for learning and downloading, also apply some playground models for learning.
 - [awesome-sysadmin-cn](https://github.com/jobbole/awesome-sysadmin-cn) - 系统管理员资源大全中文版，备份/克隆软件、云计算/云存储、协作软件、配置管理、日志管理、监控、项目管理等.
 - [awesome-normalizing-flows](https://github.com/janosh/awesome-normalizing-flows) - Awesome resources on normalizing flows.
-- [awesome-sdn](https://github.com/sdnds-tw/awesome-sdn) - A awesome list about Software Defined Network (SDN).
-- [Awesome-LLM-RAG-Application](https://github.com/lizhe2004/Awesome-LLM-RAG-Application) - The resources about the application based on LLM with RAG pattern.
+- [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-stable-diffusion](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) - Curated list of awesome resources for the Stable Diffusion AI Model.
 - [awesome-grid](https://github.com/fancygrid/awesome-grid) - A curated list of grid(table) libraries and resources that developers may find useful.
 - [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM/VLM/VLA for Autonomous Driving(LLM4AD) resources (continually updated).